 Baccalaureate Nursing Program (BSN)

-Grand Valley’s baccalaureate nursing program focuses on evidence based nursing practice.
-Students are prepared to provide nursing interventions for individuals, families, and communities at a beginning, generalist level and will complete five semesters of clinical coursework.
+Grand Valley's traditional Bachelor of Science in Nursing (B.S.N.) degree program focuses on evidence-based nursing practice.
+This curriculum is a competency-based curriculum that focuses on developing specific skills and abilities that are essential for effective nursing practice.
+Students are prepared to provide nursing interventions for individuals, families, groups, and communities at a beginning, generalist level and will complete five semesters of clinical coursework.

 Student Success Is Our Priority